Contact Burnham Law today

-When it comes to what constitutes “physical or emotional danger,” the laws do not provide much in the way of guidance, and this where a family law attorney can help.
-This means the court has a lot of discretion when deciding whether a particular action or lack of action is serious enough to be viewed as putting a child in emotional or physical danger.
+When it comes to what constitutes “physical or emotional danger,” the laws do not provide much guidance, which makes retaining an attorney all the more crucial.
+The court has a lot of discretion when deciding whether a particular action or lack of action is serious enough to be viewed as putting a child in emotional or physical danger.
 While there is no single guaranteed way every motion will go, judges are generally hesitant to grant this type of motion because every parent has the right to parent his or her children, and this order will limit that right.
 There have also been cases where one parent has abused this process to restrict the other parent’s parenting time for no solid reason, so the court will evaluate these motions with a very close eye.
-Speak to your family law attorney in Denver about any concerns you have regarding the specifics of your family endangerment case.
+Speak to an experienced family law attorney about any concerns you have regarding the specifics of your family endangerment case.

 A parent who wants to file a Motion to Restrict Parenting Time must have sufficient evidence to do so.
 If the court denies the motion outright, the parent who filed will lose credibility with the court.
 If the court grants the motion initially but denies it after the hearing, the parent who filed may still lose some credibility in court.
 The laws even provide for the filing parent to pay the costs and attorney fees of the other parent related to the motion should the court find the filing was groundless, frivolous or done out of spite.
 This is why it’s so important to consult with a family law attorney about your case.
 In some situations, courts have even changed the parenting time schedule because a parent filed a groundless child endangerment case.

 Should a parent have serious concerns about parenting time that do not increase to the level required for endangerment, he or she can file a motion to modify the parenting agreement instead.
 Contact a top rated family law attorney at Burnham Law if you want to change the parenting time schedule you currently have.